drogue-iot/drg/README.md

 ```
 drg login https://drogue-cloud-registry-endpoint
 ```
-Then follow the steps to authenticate. drg will generate a config file to save your configuration.
+Then follow the steps to authenticate. drg will ask you to name this new context and generate a config file to save your configuration.

 ## Managing resources